 When the WannaCry dropper is executed, it first makes an attempt to connect to the domain http://www[.]iuqerfsodp9ifjaposdfjhgosurijfaewrwergwea[.]com and checks whether a domain is registered and successful connection to the domain is made or not.
 If the connection is successful the malware terminates itself.
 And if the connection to the domain fails then it proceeds with infecting the targeted system.
 The dropper does this by checking several arguments being passed to the API calls and if it hits the ZF=0 then it proceeds with the initial infection.
 The important point to note here is how the malware opens a connection to access the Internet.

 dwAccessType set to 1 means it should bypass any proxy that is configured to access the Internet.
-So, any machine which is only allowed to communicate to the internet through a proxy will also affect those systems if it hits by a WannaCry.
+So, any machine which is only allowed to communicate to the internet through a proxy will also affect those systems if it is hit by a WannaCry.

 The malware then checks for 2 arguments “-m security” before proceeding to which step to take further.
 This is because if the malware is launched for the very first time on an infected machine then it goes ahead with creating a new service called mssecsvc2.0 with the two command-line arguments mentioned above.
-But if it is started without the arguments, as it was already started earlier, then it skips the service creation step and goes ahead with the propagating to the network by exploiting SMB vulnerability which we will be seeing later in this post.
+But if it is started without the mentioned arguments, then it skips the service creation step and goes ahead with propagating to the network by exploiting SMB vulnerability which we will be seeing later in this post.

 Next, on the way to performing its initial infection, the malware identifies the name of the target machine and opens up a Service Control Manager and creates a service named “mssecsvc2.0” having a display name as “Microsoft Security Center (2.0) Service” and finally starts a service.